Feedline-Labs/AirPulse-Releases/README.md

 * Request a free AirPulse license —
 Sign in, open your Profile, and request a free AirPulse license, then start reporting live.

-# BYOH or Purchases
+# Purchases

-* Bring Your Own Hardware
+NOTE: You can download the software and run AirPulse on your own equipment

 * Purchase - https://airpulse.feedlinelabs.com/purchase.html

 # Video Guides